alinamarasca/jQuery-quizz/README.md

-# jQuery-quizz
+# jQuery-quiz

 Small SASS/jQuery project to practice using jQuery and SASS.<br>

-<h3>Main purposes:</h3>
+### Description

+Before the game starts, user sees how many questions there are in the quiz.
+He can set timer himself.
+When user clicks the "Start", the timer goes on.
+User will choose one answer out of 4.
+When the timer is off, user sees how many questions were answered correctly and how many incorrectly.

+### Main purposes:

-* practice SASS & jQuery
+- practice SASS & jQuery
-* understand how jQuery and JavaScript can work together
+- understand how jQuery and JavaScript can work together
-* understand when would one use jQuery and when JavaScript
+- understand when would one use jQuery and when JavaScript